Students Saving Lives: Diversifying the National Stem Cell Registry

 Thousands of Canadian students have already participated and accumulated hours through this initiative which began in 2021, and hundreds have actually joined the registry.
 It is our hope that Students Saving Lives can become an annual rite of passage for young Canadians who are willing and able to participate.

-There are currently 800 Canadians waiting for a match.
+There are currently 1,000 Canadians waiting for a match.
 My daughter, Hillary, is one of them.
 One of your students may choose to offer the life-saving gift she requires.
-I am a well-respected member of my Ottawa community with a Mayor’s Citation, a Director of Education’s Commendation Award, and an international following.
+I am a well-respected member of my Ottawa community with a United Way Community Builder’s Award and Mayor’s Citation, an OCSB Director of Education’s Commendation Award, and an international following.
 I am privileged and honoured to have the opportunity to connect student volunteers with a meaningful way to be of service to their community, through this worthy initiative.

 Thank you.